This is a mature scoby - after a few rounds of making kombucha, it will thicken, become smooth, and take uniform color

 Then, the bubbles will collect into a film.
 After a few more days, the groups of bubbles will start to connect and form a thin, transparent, jelly-like film across the surface of the tea.
 You'll also see bubbles forming around the edges of the film.
 This is carbon-dioxide from the fermenting tea and a sign that everything is healthy and happy!

 The film will thicken into a solid, opaque layer.
 Over the next few days, the layer will continue to thicken and gradually become opaque.
 When the scoby is about 1/4-inch thick, it's ready to be used to make kombucha tea — depending on the temperature and conditions in your kitchen, this might take anywhere from 1 to 4 weeks.
-(Once you finish growing your scoby, discard the liquid; it will be too vinegary to drink, though it can be used for cleaning or other non-drinking purposes if you like!)

 The finished scoby: Your finished scoby might look a little nubbly, rough, patchy, or otherwise "not quite like a grown-up scoby."
 It's ok!
 Your scoby will start to smooth out and take on a uniform color over the course of a few batches of kombucha — take a look a the before and after pictures of a baby and grown-up scoby in the gallery above.

 Using the liquid used to grow the scoby: The liquid used to grow the scoby will likely be too strong and vinegary to drink (and if you're not used to drinking kombucha or very vinegary beverages, it can give you a stomach ache).
 You can use it to start your first batch of kombucha, or you can use it as a cleaning solution on your counters.